4 Winter Classics From Germany: Make Your Own Sweet Snacks!

 - This recipe goes a lot quicker than you may think.
 First heat up the sugar, water, and cinnamon in a pan and leave it to cook for one more minute.
 Next, add the almonds and stir until the sugar starts to stick to the almonds.

-- Shake the almonds onto a tray covered with baking parchment and spread them out.
+- Shake the almonds onto a tray covered with parchment paper and spread them out.

 - 8.8 oz flour